 Baton Rouge, Louisiana

-The day’s city tour visited included a tour of the castle-like Old State Capitol Building.
-Inside was a costumed presentation by the “Ghost of Sarah Morgan” who recanted her tales of the Capitol’s Civil War history and ghostly past.
-Then onto the new State Capitol Building (also known as Huey P. Long’s monument).
+An Antebellum-costumed woman eagerly recanted the “Ghost of Sarah Morgan” story with tales of the Capitol’s Civil War history and ghostly past.
+Then onto the new and hopefully not haunted State Capitol Building (also known as Huey P. Long’s monument).

 Magnolia Mound is a beautifully preserved French Creole plantation house dating from 1791.
 Several buildings, including an outdoor open-hearth kitchen, slave quarters, the Overseer’s house and an unusual three-seater outhouse comprise the 900-acre grounds.

 We were supposed to dock right at Beale Street, the heart of Memphis.
-Due to a civic event, we detoured to dock at Mud Island.
+Due to a civic event, the Captain was told to instead dock at Mud Island.
 An overnight in Memphis allowed plenty of time to tour, taste and listen to Memphis blues.